Governance and Charity Law

 Good governance and understanding charity law is important.

 Board members and trustees should be aware of their responsibilities and good practice in relation to governance of a voluntary sector group, organisation or charity.
-It can be daunting if you are new to this and practice does change of time, so it is worthwhile keeping yourself up to date.
-This might be around how you identify and manage risk, how you conduct the business of board or committee meetings, what policies you have and so on…
+It can be daunting if you are new to this and practice does change at times, so it is worthwhile keeping yourself up to date.
+This might be around how you identify and manage risk, how you conduct the business of board or committee meetings, what policies you have and so on.
+Find out more using our guidance below.
+We also encourage you to join some of our training to help support you.

 Our governance training sessions are a good place to start for anyone new to a committee or board of a voluntary sector group, organisation or charity.
 They act as a good refresher too for those that have been doing this a while!
 Our Better Governance and Accountability session covers Roles & Responsibilities; Effective Board Meetings; Policies etc and its a great opportunity to ask questions and learn from others.